DanPintas/talaialde/README.md

 The application covers the management of clients, routes and tractors, as well as simple billing.
 Data are stored in a small MySQL database in the server so far; the volume of data creation is under 100MB/year.
 The war file is deployed in a Tomcat, so users get a web interface deployed in their private network.
-There is a backup executed weekly to prevent massive data loss.
+There is a database dump executed weekly to prevent massive data loss.

 ## Success case
 Before the application, the company had to spend 3 full days of two employees to cover the billing of a month.